kamijean/exploring-git/README.md

 If you have not already done so, set up a GitHub account

 ## Assignment
-1) Fork this repo -- make sure to keep it private.
+1) Fork this repo.

 2) In your forked repo, go to Settings and click Collaborators & teams.

 3) At the bottom, add kamijean as a collaborator.

-4) Clone the forked repo.
+4) Clone the forked repo locally.

-5) Add some text to the mergeConflict p tags

-6) Use git add to add the changes of the file to the repository
+5) Create a .gitignore file in the main section of the project

+6) Ignore all the .txt files and .orig files (and if you have a mac ignore the DS_Store files)

 7) Use git commit to commit your change.
-Use a meaningful message like "Added information about YOUR NAME HERE."
+Use a meaningful message like "Added .gitignore file.”

 8) Use git push to send your change to the primary repository.

-9) Look online to see if your change has been pushed.
+9) Run “git rm --cached *.txt” to clear out already pushed up .txt file

-10) Checkout the merge_conflict branch and see the differences of the branches
+10) Use git add to add the changes of the file to the repository

-11) Merge the merge_conflict branch into the master branch
+11) Verify the .txt file has been removed from the repository

-12) Fix the conflicts by keeping both texts
+12) Add some text to the mergeConflict p tags in the index.html file

 13) Add and commit if there are any changes to the repo

+14) Look online to see if your change has been pushed.

+15) Checkout the merge_conflict branch and see the differences of the branches

+16) Merge the merge_conflict branch into the master branch — because you forked you may need to use origin/merge_conflict

+17) Fix the conflicts by keeping both texts

+18) Add and commit if there are any changes to the repo

-14) Add some text to the rebase p tags
+19) Add some text to the rebase p tags

-15) Add and commit your changes to the repo
+20) Add and commit your changes to the repo

-16) Checkout the rebase branch and see the differences of the branches
+21) Checkout the rebase branch and see the differences of the branches

-17) Rebase the rebase branch into master (make sure to view the changes made to the repo, it should have text added to it)
+22) Rebase the rebase branch into master (make sure to view the changes made to the repo, it should have text added to it)

-18) Fix the conflicts by only keeping the text you wrote, not the text from the branch (This text will disappear :()
+23) Fix the conflicts by only keeping the text you wrote, not the text from the branch (This text will disappear :()

-19) Add and commit your changes to the repo
+24) Add and commit your changes to the repo

-20) Put text into the stash p tags and then stash the changes
+25) Put text into the stash p tags and then stash the changes

-21) Merge the merge branch into the master branch (make sure to view the changes made to the repo, it should have text added to it)
+26) Merge the merge branch into the master branch (make sure to view the changes made to the repo, it should have text added to it)

-22) Add and commit if there are any changes to the repo

-23) Pop from the stash

-24) Add and commit if there are any changes to the repo

-25) Put text into the remove p tags

-26) Reset the repository

 27) Add and commit if there are any changes to the repo

-28) Create a gitignore file in the main section of the project

-29) Ignore all the .txt files (and if you have a mac ignore the DS_Store files)
+28) Pop from the stash

+29) Add and commit if there are any changes to the repo

+30) Put text into the remove p tags

+31) Reset the repository

-30) Add and commit if there are any changes to the repo
+32) Add and commit if there are any changes to the repo

 ### Extra Learning
 Free Git Tutorials